bionicles/tree_plus/README.md

 A simple command line interface (CLI) tool for developers to show a `tree` enhanced with token counts, line counts, and source code components.

+Disclaimer: More languages remain to add, you can find the test cases in the `tests/more_languages` directory.

 ## Start Quick!

 ```sh